-Swedish banking sector concentration is average among comparable countries - continued Using other concentration index, Sweden again appear to be among average of comparable countries: - Looking at the market shares of the two largest banks, Sweden is below average, cf. top figure. - Looking at market shares among the four largest banks, Sweden is in the high end.
-However, the figures show, that there is nothing unusual about having the four largest banks in a country dominating the banking market, cf. bottom figure.
+Swedish banking sector concentration is slightly below average among comparable countries - continued

+Using other concentration index, Sweden again appear to be among average of comparable countries:

+- Looking at the market shares of the two largest banks, Sweden is below average, cf. top figure. - Looking at market shares among the four largest banks, Sweden is close to the average, cf. bottom figure.
+However, there is nothing unusual about having the four largest banks in a country dominating the banking market.